ohpyupi/study.security-plus/drp-and-business-continuity.md

 * RAID 5+1
   * A mirrored RAID 5 array

+### WORM storage (Write-once Read-many)
+* Works with high-capacity storage where once the data is written, it cannot be edited

 ### BCP (Business Continuity Plan)
 * Identifies critical systems and components that need to be safe and protected